rachelwiltshire/random-coding-tips-I-pick-up/README.md

 ## Linux

+### If you lose your bash commands because of an incorrectly set PATH
+Call the absolute path to the command i.e. **/usr/bin/nano ~/.bashrc**

 ### FTP transfers
 This took forever on the NCBI website - ever heard of comments?
 To upload files via ftp:
 - *cd* to the directory on **afs space where the files are located** and type your ftp command: